-We are very interested in a surrogacy journey, but after reading some scary stories online, we’re worried that the surrogate can decide to keep our baby.
+We are very interested in a surrogacy journey, but after reading some scary stories online, we’re worried that the surrogate mother can keep our baby.
 Is this true?
 How can we protect our family?— Arturo & Leslie

 Thanks for the message Arturo & Leslie,

-If you have a properly executed Surrogacy Contract in a country with a supportive legal framework then the simple answer is NO, the surrogate cannot keep your baby.
+If you have a properly executed Surrogacy Contract in a country/state with a supportive legal framework then the simple answer is NO, the surrogate can’t keep your baby.
 Unfortunately too many couples decide to skip the legal safeguards and open themselves up to all sorts of risks – including that the surrogate may have a legal claim to parental rights.

-The rights of the surrogates (or “birth mother”) depends on the legal framework of the country or state where the baby is born.
-Some jurisdictions are quite friendly to surrogacy and may even have legislation to enforce the terms of the surrogacy agreement.
+The surrogate’s rights depend on the legal framework of the country or state where the baby is born.
+Some jurisdictions are quite friendly to surrogacy and have laws that enforce the terms of your surrogacy agreement.
 Other “unfriendly” jurisdictions can treat surrogacy as a crime, and won’t transfer the parental rights to the Intended Parents under almost any circumstances.
 Obviously, you want to choose a friendly place to realize your surrogacy journey.

 Can a surrogate sue to become the baby’s parent?